code-cp/bitesize_ai_rs/makemore/readme.md

 ## about

 - reimplementation of a bigram model in rust
+- the reason why `autodiff` crate is used, is because it supports nalgebra

 ## reference